 San Francisco vs Arizona by Sors

-I think that the Giants will manage to win the third game of this series with more than one run difference.
+I think that San Francisco will win the final game of this series with more than one run difference.

 * Odds as of post published time and are subject to change.